 Ore may be harvested from rocks with a pick.

 D. Basic resources may be gathered in EKs.
 Better, higher-quality resources may be found in Campaign Worlds.
-The more advanced the campaign, the better-quality resources.
+The more advanced the campaign, the better-quality the resources.

 IX.
 CRAFT WEAPONS AND ARMOR